Should Christians Wear Blue TASSELS?

 600. In addition there are seven knots and six strands.
 The total is 613,

-which is the exact number of commandments in the Torah!
+which is the exact number of commandments in the Torah.

 God said to look at the tsitzith and "remember my commandments"

 (Num.
 15:37-41).
-"A long cord is wrapped around five shorter cords
+Therefore some Jews go further: "A long cord is wrapped around five shorter cords

 first ten times, then five, then six and finally five times, each series